OpenIndiana/oi-docs/docs/handbook/getting-started.md

 ### BSD/Linux/OS X

-Replace `X` with the appropriate letter for your USB device.
+In the command below, replace `X` with the appropriate letter for your USB device.

 #### Method 1 (New releases)